ZakriaComputerEngineer/ZakriaComputerEngineer/README.md

 4️⃣ Autonomous Vehicles: I'm fascinated by the future of transportation and skilled in developing autonomous vehicle systems that prioritize safety and performance.

-5️⃣ Embedded Devices: Whether it's Raspberry Pi projects or intricate embedded systems, I'm adept at leveraging hardware to create innovative solutions.
+5️⃣ Embedded Devices: Whether it's Nvidia xavier, Raspberry Pi or intricate embedded systems, I'm adept at leveraging hardware to create innovative solutions.

 6️⃣ FPGA HDL Coding: I thrive in the world of FPGA development, with expertise in Hardware Description Language (HDL) and creating high-performance designs.